 It’s no secret that moving is difficult.
 There are very few things I procrastinate on more than packing.
 Whether that be for a trip or an event but especially moving houses.
 In our first 14 months of marriage, Lindsay and I moved 4 times.
+But we handled everything & exceeded expectation with best New Zealand movers.
 It seemed like every time we would get settled we were putting everything back in boxes.
 It has been a little over 7 years since our last move so I guess we are due.

 This time around it is a bit different tho.
 Every time we moved before it was just the two of us and we had only accumulated about a year’s worth of stuff.
 This time around we have accumulated 7 years worth of stuff (mainly wood and fabric) plus all the clothes, toys and necessities that come with a child.
 The biggest hurdle this time around has been figuring out when and how to pack with a toddler running around.

 I’ve been taking Lindsay’s lead as she exemplifies a balance of continual care for Juniper and getting areas of the house packed up.
 There are a few things we’ve learned over the course of moving with a toddler (I’m sure there are more that I’m missing, add them in the comments):

 1. Talk about the new house with your toddler as you pack